blaze-timetrack/blaze-tauri/README.md

 - widget for desktop && phones

 - remove the start screen white background or display when ready (visible: false, focus: true -> check this as this may not work in all platforms) = visible: true, focus: true

 # handle every edge case

-- autostart every time if enable
+- autostart every time if enabled
-- while changing db schema make this in a way that old to new without losing data
+- while changing db schema makes this in a way that old to new without losing data

 # handle later

-- if setting file get erased (creat a default one)
+- if a setting file gets erased (create a default one)
--
+- create setting file fields used in the backend
-- type error after 18 to 19 react version
+- type error after 18 to 19 React version